 Just like you can have purpose without meaning, you can also have something that satisfies you without actually having a purpose.
 Six hours of Call of Duty, anyone?
 Or binge watching Netflix.
 Sure, you’re entertained, you’re satisfied, but nothing was actually accomplished.
 We don’t do anything.
 It’s like soda: empty calories.
 We may find something in our post-military lives that we enjoy doing, but if we don’t have the external pull of a purpose, the meaning doesn’t go anywhere.

 We can find something meaningful but not give us a sense of purpose if the job is too simple.
 Like my example of the dead-end job earlier: if it’s assembly line work, or sweeping up sawdust in a lumber mill, it’s not challenging enough for us to keep our attention.
 Sure, it satisfies us to the point of meeting a need, but then what?
 Or, if we’re stay-at-home parents.
-The kids are pretty good kids, taking care of them is meaningful to us, but it’s on auto-pilot and not that hard.
+The kids are pretty good kids, taking care of them is meaningful to us, but my wife says that sometimes it’s like it’s on auto-pilot.
 If the purpose is not challenging enough for us, then it’s not satisfying.

 Meaning and Purpose Together are the Key to Post-Military Satisfaction